mudroljub/angular-wiki-search/README.md

 $ open index.html
 ```

-If you don't use bower, you can manually resolve dependencies from bower.json file.
+If you don't use Bower, you can manually resolve dependencies from bower.json file.

 Enjoy searching Wikipedia!